Why Is Heroin So Deadly Today?

 Based on reports from law enforcement and active users, an overdose can begin immediately after the drug enters the body 5,10,12.
 In the past, an overdose could take more than 10 minutes to fully develop, with symptoms progressing along the way, but when other substances are involved, overdose can occur instantly 12.

-Other signs and symptoms of a heroin overdose include 11:
+Other signs and symptoms of overdose include 11:

 - Dry mouth.